-Users who are unable to register remotely, but who have both a phone allowing for installation of the registration app and a valid identity document, can register at Cleverbase in person.
+Applicants who are unable to register remotely, but who have both a phone allowing for installation of the registration app and a valid identity document, can register at Cleverbase in person.
 In such a case the applicant visits TSP's premises, where a registration officer starts by verifying the applicant's identity and identity document.
-If they decide that the identity can be established and that certificate issuance is possible, the registration process as described in section 3.2.1 is now performed in person, with personal identity validation replacing remote identification.
+If they decide that the identity can be established and that certificate issuance is possible, the registration process as described above is now performed in person, with personal identity validation replacing remote identification.
 Registration is not possible for users without a suitable phone or valid identity document.